joinpursuit/ios-init-lab/README.md

 Open the folder titled "2 - Introduction to UIKit" then open the folder titled "3 - Structures".
 Open the Playground there, and work through the exercises.

-## Project 2: Classes and Inheritance
+## Project Option 2: Classes and Inheritance

 Open the folder titled "2 - Introduction to UIKit" then open the folder titled "4 - Classes and Inheritance".
 Open the Playground there, and work through the exercises.